egstatsml/emacs_fancy_logos/README.md

 by
 [TanbinIslam43](https://github.com/TanbinIslam43/mydotfiles/tree/main/.doom.d)
-that was recently highlighted by [Xenodium](https://xenodium.com/my-emacs-eye-candy/) as part of his splash screen.
+that was recently highlighted by [Xenodium](https://xenodium.com/my-emacs-eye-candy/) as part of their splash screen.
 This image is also as a small png, so I wanted to recreate it as a vector graphic so have supplied that here as well.